 Proposals for additional drought-tolerant plant conversions are reviewed by Facilities Management Services on an ongoing basis.

-At the Health Sciences Campus, a major beautification project now underway is adding many native and drought-tolerant plants and local trees.
+At the Health Sciences Campus, a major beautification project is adding many native and drought-tolerant plants and local trees.
 Although non-native plants are sometimes used in USC landscaping for aesthetic reasons and to promote disease resistance, they tend to be drought-tolerant species from climates and soils similar to Southern California’s.

-Much of the non-turf landscaping area on the University Park Campus already uses drip irrigation, and a large-scale conversion is currently underway in Boyle Heights.
-When completed, three-quarters of the landscaping around the Health Sciences Campus will be watered by drip systems.
-This conversion project, now past the half-way mark, will greatly improve USC’s water efficiency.
+Much of the non-turf landscaping area on the University Park Campus already uses drip irrigation, and three-quarters of the landscaping around the Health Sciences Campus have now been converted to drip systems, which will greatly improve USC’s water efficiency.

 Approximately 90 percent of the irrigation at UPC utilizes central irrigation controllers and weather-based sensors.

-Over both campuses, Facilities Management Services currently maintains 30 area system controllers, 25 of which are “smart” CALSENSE units.
-FMS plans to convert the remaining 5 area controllers to CALSENSE units by 2020-22.
+Over both campuses, Facilities Management Services currently maintains 152 irrigation controllers, 112 of which are now “smart” CALSENSE units.

 Low-Flow Water Fixtures

 Keck Hospital Water Fixture Program

-Partnering with WaterSavers consulting, Keck Hospital installed over 1,600 flow restrictors on sinks in the hospital as well as replacing 259 showerheads and 79 dialysis flow restrictors.
+Partnering with WaterSavers consulting, Keck Hospital installed over 1,600 flow restrictors on sinks in the hospital and replaced 259 showerheads and 79 dialysis flow restrictors.

-To encourage student residents to use water more efficiently, USC Housing has installed shower timers in all university-owned apartments and suite style bathrooms.
+To encourage students living on campus to use water more efficiently, USC Housing has installed shower timers in all university-owned apartments and suite style bathrooms.

 Recycled Water Utilization

 USC supports the city’s Downtown Recycling Project No. 51066.
 In partnership with the L.A.
 Department of Water and Power, this “purple pipe” project will bring recycled water to the University Park Campus for irrigation and industrial uses.
-Over 90% of the primary pipe has been completed at the UPC campus.
-The final recycled water main distribution piping sections along Childs Way (see Map) were completed during winter break in 2018.
 USC is now waiting for the City to deliver recycled water to the UPC campus (ETA 2024), at which point the University will complete the recycled water piping for site specific irrigation and cooling tower distribution.